omdxp/react-native-help-create/docs/CREATING_FILES.md

 - If you want to force the use of a specific language you can add the `--js` or `--ts` options at the end of your `create` commands.

+- `rnhc` will not overwrite the existed implementation for all of the `create` commands.

 The following points shows how to use the `create` command.

 ## Components